 In a Game Jam, participants form teams to make video games or board games around a theme announced at the start of the jam.
 The goal is a complete playable game developed over a limited time period.
 With a small time frame, the games tend to be innovative and experimental.

 The Global Game Jam (GGJ) is usually a 48 hour game jam that takes place nearly simultaneously all over the world during a 72 hour period (48 hours adjusted to suit local time zones).
-This year the event can be held at times chosen by local organisers over the period from 22th to 28th January.
-For the Waikato site, we have chosen to stick with the normal 48 hour timetable, starting at 5:00 PM Friday, January 26th and running for 48 hours, through to 5:00 PM Sunday, January 28th.
-We will also follow our usual pattern of running a local show, tell, and choose favourite event after 5.00 PM on the Sunday, which will be finished by 6:30/7.00 PM.
+This year the event can be held at times chosen by local organisers over the period from 20th to 26th January.
+For the Waikato site, we have chosen to stick with the normal 48 hour timetable, starting at 5:00 PM Friday, January 24th and running for 48 hours, through to 5:00 PM Sunday, January 26th.
+We will also follow our usual pattern of running a local show, tell, and choose-favourite event after 5.00 PM on the Sunday, which will be finished by 6:30/7.00 PM.
 All participants in the Global Game Jam will be constrained by the same theme, rules and limitations, although each time zone will have some small distinguishing options.

 How does it work?